 The following breakdown of terms and tasks will therefore help surveyors who are responsible for administrating various forms of contract.

-Conflicts can arise between the CA and the employer, though, if the former is also a designer, because these are two distinct roles.
+Conflicts can still arise between the CA and the employer, though, if the former is also a designer, because these are two distinct roles.
 The CA must therefore be clear about their responsibilities with the employer; otherwise, they could contravene their duties under The Construction (Design and Management) Regulations 2015, also known as the CDM Regulations.

 Binding contract: there are four key elements required to make a binding contract and surveyors must be aware of these: offer, acceptance, consideration, and an intent to create legal relations.

-Completion: the contract should define the completion date, which will be fixed unless an extension of time is approved.
-There may be a number of prerequisites to ensure practical completion, such as the handover of the health and safety file – as mandated by the CDM Regulations – as well as various testing and commissioning certificates being available and any outstanding works being completed.
+There are likely to be a number of prerequisites to ensure practical completion, such as the handover of the health and safety file – as mandated by the CDM Regulations – as well as various testing and commissioning certificates being available and any outstanding works being completed.

 Certifying completion will transfer liabilities for works, as well as maintenance and insurance, from the contractor to the employer, and trigger the commencement of the defects liability and warranty periods.
 Practical completion also means the contractor can no longer claim for delay damages.